chainx-org/chainx-sync-parse/README.md

 ## Feature/pgsql

-Add the feature for inserting syncing blocks into PostgreSQL.
+Add the feature for inserting syncing block information into PostgreSQL.

 See the [up.sql](migrations/2019-02-12-082211_create_blocks/up.sql) file for details of the database table `blocks`.